alexgeis/E-Commerce-Back-End/README.md

 # (ORM): E-Commerce Back End

-Back end for an e-commerce site by modifying starter code.
+Back end for an e-commerce site.
 Features a working Express.js API and uses Sequelize to interact with a MySQL database.

 ## User Story